nautechsystems/nautilus_trader/docs/concepts/message_bus.md

 :::info
 Redis is currently supported for all serializable messages which are published externally.
-The minimum supported Redis version is 6.2.
+The minimum supported Redis version is 6.2 or higher (required for [streams](https://redis.io/docs/latest/develop/data-types/streams/) functionality).
 :::

 Under the hood, when a backing database (or any other compatible technology) is configured,